 If you like chatting and learning about new people, this could be the perfect job for you.

-You don’t need a degree to become a hairstylist but do need certification from beauty school.
+You don’t need a Bachelor’s degree to become a hairstylist; a high school diploma is fine, but you do need certification from a beauty school.

 7. Software Developer/Engineer

 Software developers are responsible for designing and creating different types of software.
-They work in teams, but they can usually set their own hours depending on their project’s needs.
+They work in teams but can usually set their own hours depending on their project’s needs.

-Software development is low-stress because you can choose when and where you want to work.
-If you’re a night owl who likes working at home, this might be the perfect career path for you.
+Software developers have lower stress because they can choose when and where they want to work.
+If you’re a night owl who likes working at home, this might be your perfect career path.

 8. Computer Hardware Engineer

-Computer hardware engineers are responsible for designing and creating computer hardware.
+Computer hardware engineers are responsible for designing and creating computer hardware (yay, more computer science!).
 This can include anything from video cards to laptop CPUs.

-This is one of the best low-stress jobs because you work regular hours and most of your projects don’t require a ton of creativity.
+This is one of the more skill-intensive jobs because you work regular hours and most of your projects don’t require a ton of creativity, but you need to have the know-how to get things done.

 Hardware engineers usually work in a lab setting with a team to create products for a technology company.
-You need an engineering degree, but the high median salary of $120,000 helps make it worth it.
+You need a Bachelor’s degree in engineering, but the high median salary helps make it worth it.

 9. Dental Hygienist